 Simply put, bullnose tile is a trim that’s used to provide a smooth, finished edge to your tile layout.
 This eliminates sharper angles and unfinished tile sides on your floor or wall.
-This makes it a good safety solution—and also helps elevate the look of your renovation project!
+This makes bullnose tile a good safety solution—and also helps elevate the look of your renovation project!

 Now let’s get into the different types of bullnose tile to choose from.

 Bullnose tiles are a very popular type of tile that’s used in various applications.
-They’re designed to help give you a finished edge when you’re not installing tile only on the floor.
-Bullnose comes in many different styles and options to fit your needs.
+They’re designed to help give you a finished edge when you’re installing tile not just on the floor.
+Bullnose tile trim comes in many different styles and options to fit your needs.
 Here are some of the different styles that you can get bullnose tile in.

-Another common type is the square bullnose.
+Another common type of trim is the square bullnose.
 The usual measurements of it are usually 4×4 inches or even 6×6 inches.
-Because of this shape and these measurements, it’s most likely seen with smaller sized main tiles.
+Because of this shape and these measurements, it’s most likely seen with smaller-sized main tiles.
 But it definitely adds a very unique look to your project, since the last piece has the appearance of a rounded edge.

 The last very common type is the corner bullnose, which can be used in a variety of applications.
 It’s usually seen in a backsplash area or any type of feature wall design.
 This type of bullnose is a piece of tile that has two rounded edges instead of just the standard one edge like the rectangular bullnose.
 The extra edge gives your main tile a nice and clean finishing touch.

-A bullnose tile can be used for many purposes, let’s get started with examples:
+A bullnose tile can be used for many purposes:

 -Corners: Bathtubs, countertops, niches or steps—bullnose tiles can be used to cover the edges of almost everything.
 Not only is this great from a design standpoint, you can also feel safer and more comfortable in your own kitchen or bathroom.

--Walls: Oftentimes, when installing a backsplash, the line between the tiled area and the wall are much too visible and looks like the work has never been completed.
-However, using matching bullnose tiles fixes the impression and adds a nice finishing touch.
+-Walls: Oftentimes, when installing a backsplash, the line between the tiled area and the wall is much too visible and looks like the work has never been completed.
+However, using matching bullnose tiles fixes the impression by adding a nice finishing touch.

 -Decoration: Bullnose tiles of a beautiful contrasting color or pattern (or just a nice matching color) are often used as an additional decorative element, for example, for a beautiful accent wall.

-When it comes to bullnose, if you didn’t order it the same time you placed your main tile order, you might need to buy separate ones.
+When it comes to bullnose, if you didn’t order it when you placed your main tile order, you might need find bullnose tiles that are from a separate line than your main tiles.
 And of course, then the question of doing the right calculations pops up immediately.
 If you’re not sure how to know which size for the bullnose tile you need, follow these helpful tips:

 - When doing the main tiling work, make some notes and sketches along the way to mark the places you’ll need a bullnose tile for.